princhan/Instruct-large/README.md

 ## Use cases
 <hr />
-We provide a few specific use cases in the following.
-For more examples and applications, refer to [our paper](https://arxiv.org/abs/2212.09741)

 ## Calculate embeddings for your customized texts
 If you want to calculate customized embeddings for specific sentences, you may follow the unified template to write instructions: